 - Vite by default exposes env variables on the special import.meta.env object.
 However, process.env is still supported.
 Configuration was added to vite.config.js that loads all process.env. files during the build and defines them as import.meta.env.
 The .env object is only available for the Node process.
-Vite hardcodes these variables into the bundle when creating a build. - To run the app in production mode with a mock server add the below variables to the .env.production.local file before executing: "npm run preview-production:mock-server".
+Vite hardcodes these variables into the bundle when creating a build. - Note: The vite.config.js file applies a filter for the environment variables loaded via the loadEnv function.
+The filter must be correctly applied to ensure that only environment variables required by your React application are included.
+The environment that the build is produced from may include sensitive information such as secrets in the environment variables.
+If not correctly filtered, the environment variables will be added to the JavaScript files downloaded to the browser when the application loads.
+The filter will only include variables that match the prefixes passed to the loadEnv function, see code example below.
+See 'Review your build files for secrets' section of 'Build secure web apps with the Social Program Management Design System' for instructions on how to ensure you are protected.